Evansville, Indiana

-Situated on an oxbow in the Ohio River, the city is often referred to as the "Crescent Valley" or "River City".
+Situated on a Meander in the Ohio River, the city is often referred to as the "Crescent Valley" or "River City".
 Early French explorers named it La Belle Rivière ("The Beautiful River").
 The area has been inhabited by various indigenous cultures for millennia, dating back at least 10,000 years.
-Angel Mounds was a permanent settlement of the Mississippian culture from 1000 AD to around 1400 AD.
-The European-American city was founded in 1812.
+Angel Mounds was a permanent settlement of the Mississippian culture from AD 1000 to around 1400.
+The city of Evansville was founded in 1812.

 Evansville anchors a regional economic hub based primarily on trade, transportation, and utilities; professional and business services; education and health services; government; leisure and hospitality; and manufacturing.
 Two NYSE-listed companies (Berry Global and OneMain Financial) are headquartered in Evansville, and three companies traded on NASDAQ (Escalade, Old National Bank, and Shoe Carnival) are also headquartered in Evansville.

 Evansville is home to Bally's Evansville, the state's first casino; Mesker Park Zoo and Botanic Garden, one of the state's oldest and largest zoos; and sports tourism industry.
 The city has several notable educational institutions.
 The University of Evansville is a private school on the city's east side, while the University of Southern Indiana is a larger public institution just outside the city's westside limits.
 The Indiana University School of Medicine also maintains a campus in Evansville.
 Other local educational institutions include the nationally ranked Signature School, the Evansville Vanderburgh Public Library, and the Evansville Vanderburgh School Corporation.

 History

-See main article: History of Evansville, Indiana.
+Establishment and early history

-There has been a continuous human presence in the area that became Evansville from at least 8,000 BC by Paleo-Indians.
+There has been a continuous human presence in the area that became Evansville from at least 8000 BC by Paleo-Indians.
 Archaeologists have identified several archaic and ancient sites in and near Evansville, with the most complex at Angel Mounds.
-This was built and occupied from about 900 A.D. to about 1600 A.D., just before the arrival of Europeans to North America.
+This was built and occupied from about AD 900 to about 1600, just before the arrival of Europeans to North America.

-Following the abandonment of Angel Mounds between the years 1400 and 1450, tribes of the historic Miami, Shawnee, Piankeshaw, Wyandot, Delaware and other Native American peoples were known to be in the area.
+Following the abandonment of Angel Mounds between 1400 and 1450, tribes of the historic Miami, Shawnee, Piankeshaw, Wyandot, Delaware and other Native American peoples were known to be in the area.
 French hunters and trappers were among the first Europeans to come to the area, using Vincennes as a base of operations for fur trading.
 As a testament to the Ohio River's grandeur, early French explorers named it La Belle Rivière ("The Beautiful River").
 The land encompassing Evansville was formally relinquished by the Delaware in 1805 to General William Henry Harrison, then governor of the Indiana Territory.

 The city of Evansville, Indiana was founded in 1812 and incorporated in 1817.
-It is situated on an oxbow in the Ohio River, and is often referred to as the "Crescent Valley" or "River City".
+It is situated on an Meander in the Ohio River, and is often referred to as the "Crescent Valley" or "River City".